gcabralps/cdcurriculum/linkedin.md

 We will create LinkedIn profiles and take professional photos.

 ### Assignment
-Email me the link to your profile and add it to your resume
+Create a Google Doc in your Google Drive folder with the link to your LinkedIn profile.
+Add the link to your resume.